adrium/easypass/README.md

 * Multiple master passwords can be used
 * Show the passwords concealed to use drag and drop
-* Smaller theme with accent color
+* Smaller theme with accent color, incl. dark theme support
 * Sync works, but disabled due to missing API keys
 * Add new AEP password generation method to ensure 2 characters of every charset and uses less symbols